 Field Experience integrates theory learned in the classroom with practical work experience in a job related to the student's academic and professional goals.
 The work experience and the academic experience must be directly related.
-For additional details, inquire in Career Services (Room 370-North).
+For additional details, inquire in the Career Development Center (Room S402).
 ET 4390 Special Topics in Engineering Technology Prerequisite: Department approval.